MEDICARE PART B

 You pay a premium each month for Medicare Part B (Medical Insurance).
 Most people will pay the standard premium amount.
 However, if your modified adjusted gross income as reported on your IRS tax return from 2 years ago is above a certain amount, you may pay an Income Related Monthly Adjustment Amount (IRMAA).
 IRMAA is an extra charge added to your premium.

-- You pay $147 per year for your Part B deductible.
+- You pay an annual Part B deductible.